 13 March 2023

-We can conclude by saying that in every business, be it small or big, the employer needs to understand his rights along with those of the employee in order to protect its IPR.
-Employers can-not always be the deemed owner of IPR created by an employee during the employment.
-But by executing proper contracts between the employee and employer, the risks can be mitigated to a large extent.
-In order to avoid disputes between the employer and employee, terms and conditions of ownership rights in IPR created during the employment need to be executed on paper with the help of a lawyer to dilute the prospective risk of tussle for ownership rights.
+Employers need to protect their IP, but they cannot always be the deemed owner of IP created by an employee during the employment.
+With proper contracts between the employer and the employee, the risks associated with the ownership of IP can be mitigated.
+To avoid disputes, terms and conditions of ownership of IP created during the employment must be executed on paper, and a lawyer can help dilute the prospective risk of tussles for ownership rights.

 Treelife Ventures Services Private Limited.